 After a meeting you always have a much better understanding of a client’s business, their requirements and also their personality which helps you build a much better relationship – at the end of the day people buy from people.”

 The survey also indicated other success factors achieved by a face-to-face meeting include: facial expressions, subconscious body language and conscious gestures, such as a handshake or the offer of a cup of coffee ahead of a meeting.

 Phil Brien, PG’s Procurement Director believes that face-to-face meetings are “vital in the digital age and crucial to understanding business”.
 He added, “client meetings build trust and allow us to develop strong & resilient relationships with our partners for the long term, whilst helping the better appreciation of the many cultures we operate in.”

 Creating Strong Foundations of Trust & Confidence

-The consensus amongst the PG Paper team is that the time, effort, cost and planning that is often involved to organise client meetings is a worthwhile endeavour.
-So long as meetings are productive and focused, they are a crucial for business success.
+The consensus amongst the PG Paper team is that the time, effort, cost and planning that is often involved to organize client meetings is a worthwhile endeavor.
+So long as meetings are productive and focused, they are crucial for business success.